\\\ Recycle Duvets Helping Pets In Cold Weather

 This can be quite difficult, and you may find that you will need to search your local council details and enquire, or local homeless charity.
 The best times to donate are during Autumn as the weather starts to change, getting colder, and at Christmas time when many temporary shelters are set up by council back initiatives.
 However, many organisations refuse to take used duvets.
 They will accept new duvets.

-At this time, many synthetic fabrics, including the fillings used today, were being invented and improved, sweeping away the old, traditional natural fabrics used.
+At this time, many synthetic fabrics, including the fillings used today, were being invented and improved, sweeping away the old, traditional natural fabrics used which also helped to reduce the selling price of duvets, now making them extremely affordable.

 #reduce #reuse #recycle